specify/specify.github.io/_sources/aws/ec2_rds_specify7_setup.md.txt

 sudo docker compose up -d;
 ```

 Go to the AWS console webpage and navigate to the EC2 instance page.
-For your instance, select the networking tab, then copy the the public IPv4 DNS address and open if in you r browser.
-Note to change the url from https to http if you haven't setup SSL/TLS yet (https notes in the Concluding notes section).
+For your instance,
+select the networking tab, then copy the the public IPv4 DNS address and open if in your
+browser.
+Note to change the url from https to http if you haven't setup SSL/TLS yet
+(https notes in the Concluding notes section).

 ## Docker Container Dependencies

 Containers:
 - specify7
 	- django application of specify7
-	- depends on connections to the webpack, specify7-worker, redis, asset-server, nginx, and report-runner containers
+	- depends on connections to the webpack, specify7-worker, redis, asset-server,
+      nginx, and report-runner containers
 	- depends on files being created by the specify6 container
 - webpack
 	- holds static files for the front-end